fe-sak/repo-provas-api/README.md

 Time:        49.648 s
 Ran all test suites.
 ```
-If all test suites passes, you're good to go!
+If all the test suites pass, you're good to go!